 The cool thing about Chrometa is that you don’t have to think about it—at all, really.

 Since it’s almost entirely passive, it works in the background, automatically recording your billable hours as you work.
 You simply do what you need to do, and Chrometa will log your time for you!

 This means you’ll actually save time since you won’t spend so much of it logging time.
 Which ultimately means you’ll get more done and get paid more, right?
 It’s a win-win situation.

-Since you can already use HoneyBook for everything else in your booking process, it makes its time tracking app all the more useful.
-Imagine you’re a freelance wedding photographer who bills by the hour, but you’re always on the go at photoshoots.
+Since you can already use HoneyBook for everything else in your booking process, it makes its time-tracking app all the more useful.
+Imagine you’re a freelance wedding photographer who bills by the hour, but you’re always on the go and headed to photoshoots.
 You can open the HoneyBook mobile app to track your time while you’re working, then translate the time into an invoice in a matter of minutes.
 Combining time tracking with your billing process makes it more reliable to get paid accurately for your freelance work.

 But, as you may have realized, getting paid is much more of a hassle than you ever thought possible.
-Missed deadlines, client didn’t get the invoice, etc. There are a lot of details and minutiae that can be missed or mistaken…
+Missing deadlines, client didn’t get the invoice, etc. There are a lot of details and minutiae that can be missed or mistaken.

 Luckily, the right freelance software exists to help you get paid faster.

 HoneyBook has a single, integrated format for the entire proposal-contract-invoice process.
 It’s also a seamless online payment software that lets you accept payments via ACH transfer or credit cards.